Symptom control, management and getting over COVID-19 for PwP

 SpeakersProf Annette Hand

-Professor of Nursing (clinical), Northumbria University Louise Ebenezer
+Professor of nursing – clinical academic, Northumbria University Louise Ebenezer

 Parkinson’s Disease Nurse Specialist, St George’s University Hospitals NHS Foundation Trust Fiona Lindop